taubao/Market-Sentiment-Analysis/README.md

 - NLTK VADER

 Each tool gives a score between –1 and 1, representing negative to positive sentiment.

+#### Note on Text Length and Token Limits

+- **HuggingFace model:**
+  The article text is split into 400-character chunks.
+Each chunk is analyzed separately, and the scores are averaged to produce a final HuggingFace sentiment score.

+- **OpenAI model:**
+  Only the first 4000 characters of each article are sent to the model.
+This prevents exceeding token limits and ensures consistent JSON output.

+- **NLTK VADER:**
+  VADER processes the full text when it is available.

+These constraints ensure each model runs reliably without exceeding length or token limits.

 ### Step 6: Combine the scores
 The app averages the three scores for each article to assign a final label (Positive, Neutral, or Negative).